Ashvala/jquery_add/README.md

 jquery_add
 ==========

-Inspired by Herzult/SimplePHPEasyPlus, jquery_add is a jquery plugin that will allow you to add two numbers.
+Inspired by [Herzult/SimplePHPEasyPlus](http://github.com/Herzult/SimplePHPEasyPlus), jquery_add is a jquery plugin that will allow you to add two numbers or more...

 Check out the demo at: http://ashvala.github.io/jquery_add

 Built in Functions:
 ===========

-There are 2 built in functions:
+There are 3 built in functions:

 - getNum()
 - addEmUp()
+- addEmUpAjax()

 Usage:
 =========